verida/documentation/docs/concepts/schemas.md

 - Data of a particular type created in one application can be used in another application (ie: A user’s Contact list can be shared across multiple communication apps)
 - Data can be validated before storing in the user’s database
 - Data can be queried in a consistent way
-- Data can be grouped together by type, enabling permissioned sharing between apps
+- Data can be grouped together by type, enabling permissions to be shared between apps

 The Verida [Client SDK](../client-sdk/client-sdk.md) uses valid [JSON Schema](https://json-schema.org/) files that specify the structure and validation constraints of your data.